RenierChaves/Tars/TUTORIAL.md

 ### Pointers and Classes
 Objects can also be pointed to by pointers: Once declared, a class becomes a valid type, so it can be used as the type pointed to by a pointer.
 Similarly as with plain data structures, the members of an object can be accessed directly from a pointer by using the arrow operator (`->`).

+### Objects and Methods `const`
+`const` objects are limited to access only member functions marked as `const`.
+Declaring a member function with the `const` keyword specifies that the function is a "read-only" function that does not modify the object for which it is called.
+A constant member function can only modify static data members and call only constant member functions.